The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 • Use shared calendars to manage equipment, studio spaces, and team schedules.

-• Appoint a studio manager to oversee bookings and resolve disputes.
+• Designate a studio manager responsible for overseeing bookings and resolving disputes.

 Controlling the use of resources